Posted: Friday, Nov 29th, 2019

 A few midtown gems…

 Laguna VintageVenture just a little farther afield, and head to midtown Ventura for a little bit of everything at this family-run shop; from vintage goods to current designer offerings.

 Lynn’s Consignments Fun Home FurnishingsAlso in midtown, and worth the trip — lots of Ventura vibe in this enormous store that has a constantly changing inventory from over 650 consignors.

+Two last items…As you’re shopping, look for Ventura’s “Made In” logo on products ranging from craft beer (Leashless Brewery) to custom handbags (MidiQueen Handbags).
+It means you’ve purchased (or are perhaps quaffing) a piece of the happy jigsaw puzzle that defines community.
+And while you’re in the giving mood, realize you can also give to yourself and a friend by throwing your hat into the ring in Visit Ventura’s Elf Giveaway — 27 days of two-fer giveaways to be exact (beginning November 29th).
 And in all the shopping — and possible hectic rush — try not to lose sight of the greatest gift.
 Take a deep breath, turn your face to the sun, and think about how nice it is to be here to celebrate every season.